 - Focus on Traditional Chinese Medicine and biomedical science

-- Graduates of the program receive a Master Degree in Acupuncture and are qualified to sit for the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) exam
+- Graduates of the program receive a Master of Acupuncture (MAc) and are qualified to sit for the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) exam

 - Personal tour and interview with an admissions representative

 - Submit proof of earned Baccalaureate Degree from an institution recognized by the Department of Education or a foreign equivalent that has been officially evaluated